-“Functional Safety” is a discipline that concerns itself with instrumented systems that are intended to provide a safeguarding function.
-Instrumented systems typically comprise sensors, logics and actuators to provide a control function or a safeguarding function for processes in chemical, petrochemical or other process industries.
-Instrumented systems that execute a safeguarding function (or “safety function”) are generally referred to as Safety Instrumented Systems.
-These systems are subject to IEC 61508, the international standard for safety instrumented systems.
+"Functional Safety" refers to instrumented systems intended to perform a safety function.
+Instrumented systems consist of sensors (signaling devices), logic (decisive components) and actuators intended to perform a control or safety function for processes in the chemical, petrochemical or other process industries.
+Instrumented systems intended to perform a safety function are generally referred to as Safety Instrumented Systems(SIS).
+These systems must comply with IEC 61508, the international standard for Safety Instrumented Systems.

-A safeguarding function is conceptually quite different from a control function:
+A safety function is substantially different in concept from a control function:

-• a control function aims to steer a process to an optimum state (the most effective or the most efficient combination of process conditions)
+- the purpose of a control function is to bring a process to its optimum state (the most effective or efficient combination of process conditions);

-• a safeguarding function guards the boundaries, or the range of allowable process conditions
+- a safety function monitors the limits or range of permissible process conditions;

-• settings for safeguarding action are normally fixed and follow from plant design, whereas settings for control action can vary depending on the actual process conditions.
+- the settings of a safety function are normally fixed and follow from the process design while the settings of a control function vary depending on current process conditions.

 A SIS performs an important role in containing chemicals and high pressures and as such, it serves as an important protection in preventing unsafe conditions leading to an incident.